CI-Dominik/pp5-hack-collect-drf/README.md

 In-depth testing for the frontend can be viewed in the [corresponding testing file](https://github.com/CI-Dominik/pp5-hack-collect/blob/main/TESTING.md).

 ## Flake8 testing
 * Every folder was checked using the Flake8 checker.
 Only files that were automatically created via `python makemigrations` or not altered by me (admin.py, tests.py) threw errors.
-Those do not impact the usability of the API in any way and were just too long lines or unused imports.
+Those do not impact the usability of the API in any way, and were just too long lines or unused imports.

 ### Categories